tarak6984/W_S5_Challenge/README.md

 As for interactivity, all the behaviors on the page as the user clicks on the cards boil down to **changes in text contents of some elements, and changes to some class names** which can be observed in the [mock](https://w-s5-challenge.herokuapp.com/).
 Do not use any other mechanisms!

-It might seem like you need several click handlers on different elements, but that would just make the code more complicated.
-Remember, events bubble up from the target towards its ancestor elements!
-It's easier to just attach an event listener on the card element, and then **check who's the target of the click before taking the appropriate action**.
+It might seem like you need several click handlers on different elements inside the card, but that would just make the code more complicated.
+Remember, events bubble up from the target to its ancestor elements!
+It's easier to just attach an event listener on the card element, and then **check who the target of the click is before taking the appropriate action**.

 ❗ Install the [Eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSCode.
 It will highlight syntax errors and problems right inside your editor.